mgkrupagmail/FastMergeWithOutBuffer/README.md

 ******** Difference between the algorithms ********

 There are two versions of this algorithm, called `MergeWithOutBuffer1()` and `MergeWithOutBuffer2()`.
 `MergeWithOutBuffer2()` often outperforms `MergeWithOutBuffer1()` if the sorted lists contain many repeated values.
-This happens, for example, if the lists contain 10,000 `int`s and they are all valued between `0` and `2000`.
+This happens, for example, if the two lists contain a sum total of 10,000 `int`s and all values are between `0` and `2000`.
 Otherwise, usually either `MergeWithOutBuffer1()` outperforms `MergeWithOutBuffer2()` or there is little difference in their execution times.
 If you do not know which one to use then use `MergeWithOutBuffer1()`.

 Each of these two algorithms has implementations specialized according to whether the iterator is a Random Access Iterator (RAI), such as `std::vector`, or a Bidirectional Iterator (bi).
 Calls to `MergeWithOutBuffer1()` and `MergeWithOutBuffer2()` will automatically select the most appropriate implementation; specifically, if the iterator is a RAI then the RAI version will be selected and otherwise the Bidirectional Iterator version will be selected.